MatthewRockUW/Portfolio/README.md

 ## Hobby Projects
 ### [Wellness App](https://github.com/MatthewRockUW/Health)
 I used to play around with Ruby on Rails, and got a neat little web app that tracked calories, macros, and graded a user based on how they hit their benchmarks, but I upgraded a dependency and broke something.
-It's from years ago.
+It's from years ago, but at shows some familiarity with version control.
+Not enough, if it's still broken.